SirGenkii/Dota-Datas/README.md

 ## Notes
 - Ensure `OPENDOTA_KEY` is set in `.env` for scraping.
-- Precompute relies on both processed parquet and raw JSON for gold/xp advantages.
+- Precompute relies on both processed parquet and raw JSON for gold/xp advantages, but Streamlit dashboards now load only the parquet outputs (no raw JSON at runtime).
 - Series mapping uses `series_type`: 0=BO1, 1=BO3, 2=BO5, 3=BO2.